What careers guidance works best for biomedical sciences students?

 What do students say about careers support, and where do they want changes?

-Students value responsive, practical help that connects directly to what they learn and how they are assessed.
-They ask for more contact with employers, clearer examples of successful applications, and timely feedback they can use in the next attempt.
-Providers should close the loop each term with “you said / we did / what changed” updates, publish exemplars of “what good looks like” by discipline, and show pathways with alumni profiles and role‑by‑role competency maps.
+Students consistently value help that is practical, timely and tied to how biomedical sciences programmes actually run.
+They ask for more employer contact, clearer examples of successful applications, and feedback they can use in the next attempt rather than after the moment has passed, a familiar pattern in biomedical science assessments.
+Providers should close the loop each term with "you said / we did / what changed" updates, publish discipline-specific exemplars, and show routes into careers with alumni profiles and competency maps.
+That makes careers advice feel less abstract and far easier to act on.

 Which events make the most difference?

-Employer panels, CV and interview clinics, and themed “Future Me” sessions deliver best when scheduled against assessment peaks and placement timelines.
-Events that require students to prepare and bring evidence (a draft CV, a short project summary, a reflective statement) develop practical fluency.
-Staff should facilitate networking, collect employer insights on selection criteria, and ensure students leave with concrete next steps.
+Events make the biggest difference when they turn interest into usable evidence and clear next steps.
+Employer panels, CV and interview clinics, and themed "Future Me" sessions work best when they are scheduled against assessment peaks and placement timelines.
+Events that ask students to bring a draft CV, a short project summary or a reflective statement build practical fluency rather than passive awareness.
+Staff should facilitate networking, capture employer insights on selection criteria, and make sure students leave with something they can use in an application that week.

 How can we reduce disparities in access to opportunities?

-Access varies across institutions and cohorts.
+Access improves when careers support works around students' lives, not the other way round.
 Providers should guarantee equitable routes into advice and opportunities regardless of commute, timetable or placement pattern.
-Virtual and hybrid internships widen reach; curated micro‑experiences build confidence where full placements are scarce.
-Careers and programme teams should systematically extend partnerships with laboratories, research units and SMEs, and make outcomes visible so students can judge where to invest their time.
+Virtual and hybrid internships widen reach, while curated micro-experiences help students build confidence where full placements are scarce.
+Careers and programme teams should systematically extend partnerships with laboratories, research units and SMEs, then make outcomes visible so students can judge where to invest their time.

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into priorities you can act on for biomedical sciences.
-It tracks volume and sentiment for Career guidance support over time, with drill‑downs from provider to school, department and programme.
-You can compare like‑for‑like across CAH codes and demographics to spotlight cohorts whose tone sits below the overall picture, and generate concise briefings for careers teams and programme leads.
-Export‑ready tables and charts make it simple to share progress and focus effort where it will shift sentiment and outcomes fastest.
+Student Voice Analytics turns open-text feedback into a practical view of where careers support is helping biomedical sciences students, and where they are still getting stuck.
+It tracks volume and sentiment for Career guidance support over time, with drill-downs from provider to school, department and programme.
+You can compare like-for-like across CAH codes and demographics, spot cohorts whose tone sits below the overall picture, and generate concise briefings for careers teams and programme leads.
+Export-ready tables and charts make it easier to prioritise action, demonstrate progress, and focus effort where it is most likely to improve sentiment and outcomes.